oconnort/SassWatch/README.md

 A [Sublime Text 2](http://www.sublimetext.com/) plugin for watching Sass files.

+Note: This only works for Windows machines at the moment.
+Mac & Linux coming soon.

 ## Manual installation

 Go to the "Packages" directory (`Preferences` / `Browse Packages…`).
 Then clone this repository: